Morph-Tollon/Show-Saver/Readme.md

 # Show Saver!

-Show saver is a peice of software for those who want to make sure it is always on site, in multiple places, and secure.
+Show saver is a piece of software for those who want to make sure it is always on site, in multiple places, and secure.

 ## The Architecture